pnp/custom-learning-office-365/README.md

 >Note: if you are upgrading from V3 to V4 please review the [instructions](./installation/UpdateV3-V4.md) prior to doing the upgrade as these instructions will provide valuable instructions on enabling multilingual support.

+### Teams Installation

+If you would like to install the Microsoft 365 Learning Pathways in Microsoft Teams you can do so as both a Teams Personal App and as a Teams Tab.
+For detailed instructions please follow

 ## Author(s)

 - Derek Cash-Peterson (Sympraxis Consulting) - [@spdcp](https://twitter.com/spdcp)